LoyolaChicagoBooks/introcs-csharp/rst/sorting.rst

 only half as many comparisons as Bubble Sort, since the average distance an element must move for random input is one-half the length of the sorted portion.

-..  george, your bubble sort does not know when to stop.
-It is always comparing
-    adjacent elements, like Insertion sort.
-The difference has little to do with locality.

-	It is worth noting that in systems programming, when an item needs to move a shorter distance in memory, it is said to have better *locality*.
-So Insertion Sort, while far from the perfect sorting algorithm, is vastly preferable to the Bubble Sort algorithm by just about every measure.
-(And on randomly-generated data, it works a bit faster than Selection Sort but is still unimpressive compared to other more powerful sorting algorithms like Quicksort and Shell sort.)

 .. literalinclude:: ../projects/Arrays/Sorting/Main.cs
    :start-after: chunk-insertionsort-begin